-The Southcentral Region groundfish staff consisted of the area management biologists and assistants for PWS and the North Gulf areas, Lower Cook Inlet, and Kodiak, Alaska Peninsula, and the Aleutian Islands.
-In addition, a region-wide harvest assessment project was based in the Homer office, consisting of a project leader, field supervisor, and six port samplers.
+The Southcentral Region groundfish staff consisted of the area management biologists and assistants for the following areas: (1) PWS and the North Gulf areas, (2) Lower Cook Inlet, and (3) Kodiak, Alaska Peninsula, and the Aleutian Islands.
+In addition, a region-wide harvest assessment project was based in the Homer office, consisting of a project leader, field supervisor, and six technicians.
 The research project biometrician was located in Anchorage.
 Ongoing assessment of sport harvest and fishery characteristics at major ports throughout the region is the primary activity.
 Data are collected from harvested halibut, rockfishes, lingcod, and sharks, and anglers and charter boat operators are interviewed for fishery performance information.
 All age reading is done in Homer, and the staff are active participants in the Committee of Age Reading Experts (CARE).
 Seasonal technicians collected data from the sport harvest at seven major ports in the region, and two of them read all rockfish and lingcod age structures.
-Halibut otoliths collected in 2003 will be forwarded to the International Pacific Halibut Commission for age reading.
+Halibut otoliths were collected from the harvest and will be forwarded to the International Pacific Halibut Commission for age reading.

 Southcentral region staff is responsible for management of groundfish fisheries in state and federal waters.
 For all species, the lack of stock assessment information has precluded development of abundance-based fishery objectives.
-As a result, management is based on building a long-term, sustainable regulatory framework specifying bag and possession limits, seasons, and methods and means.
-Inseason management action has generally been unnecessary.
+As a result, management is based on building a regulatory framework specifying bag and possession limits, seasons, and methods and means that provides for sustained yield over the long term.
+Inseason management action has generally been unnecessary, but increasing harvests of some species will eventually necessitate development of a well-defined harvest strategy.

-Typical duties also include providing sport halibut harvest statistics to the International Pacific Halibut Commission (IPHC) and NPFMC, coordinating development and analysis of the statewide charter logbook program and statewide harvest survey, working with Alaska Board of Fisheries, advisory committees, and local fishing groups to develop local area management plans (LAMPs), drafting and reviewing proposals for recreational groundfish regulations, and dissemination of information to the public.
+Typical duties also include providing sport halibut harvest statistics to the International Pacific Halibut Commission (IPHC) and NPFMC, assisting in development and analysis of the statewide charter logbook program and statewide harvest survey, working with Alaska Board of Fisheries, advisory committees, and local fishing groups to develop local area management plans (LAMPs), drafting and reviewing proposals for recreational groundfish regulations, and dissemination of information to the public.